European Innovation Day 2019

 Moderator: Mr. Andrew Howitt, Editor-in-Chief, Eurobiz Japan

-- Dr. Yuri Ono, General Manager, Planning and Administration Office, Research and Development Unit, Mitsubishi Research Institute Inc.
+- Ms. Yuri Ono, General Manager, Planning and Administration Office, Research and Development Unit, Mitsubishi Research Institute Inc.

 - Ms. Yasuko Nagamatsu, Senior Project Leader, R&I Center, Nihon L’Oréal K.K.